jasonmcboyd/Treenumerable/README.md

 - **GetDepth**

   Gets the depth of the node.
 The depth is measured by the number of edges between the node and the root of the tree.

+- **SelectDescendants**

+  Gets a node's (or nodes') nearest descendants based on a predicate or a key.
+The nearest descendant means the first node in a branch that meets the criteria.
+Once a branch yields a node no further nodes in that branch are evaluated.

 - **GetHeight**